Haruka Nogizaka's Secret: Light novels

 Haruka Nogizaka's Secret began as a series of light novels written by Yūsaku Igarashi, and drawn by Shaa.
 The series originally started serialization in MediaWorks' now-defunct light novel magazine Dengeki hp with the release of volume 30 on June 18, 2004.
-A second chapter was published in volume 31 of the same magazine on August 21, 2004.
-Less than two months later on October 10, 2004, the first bound volume of the series was published by ASCII Media Works under their Dengeki Bunko publishing imprint, and as of January 10, 2012, 15 volumes have been published.
-The final volume will be released on July 10, 2012.
+A second chapter was published in volume 31 of the same magazine on August 21 of the same year.
+Less than two months later on October 10, the first bound volume of the series was published by ASCII Media Works under their Dengeki Bunko publishing imprint, and as of January 2012, 15 volumes have been published.
+The final volume was released on July 10, 2012.
 Additional chapters have also been published in Dengeki hp volumes: 34, 35, 41, and 47.
 The Mainichi Shimbun reported that as of January 2008, over 700,000 copies of the first seven volumes have been sold.

 Manga

 A manga adaptation illustrated by Yasuhiro Miyama was serialized in ASCII Media Works' seinen manga magazine Dengeki Moeoh between the October 2006 and August 2010 issues.
 Four tankōbon volumes were sold under ASCII Media Works' Dengeki Comics imprint from November 15, 2007 to November 27, 2010.